DaisyIpatzi/daisyipatzi.github.io/_projects/2024-06-01-RM-Porfolio.md

 **Artifacts**: [Literature Review](https://github.com/DaisyIpatzi/daisyipatzi.github.io/raw/438ea31fd233a40f815f635da93f3af7df8d42f1/assets/RM_Artifacts/DaisyIpatzi_LiteratureReview.docx)

-## Unit 5: CInterviews, Survey Methods, and Questionnaire Design
+## Unit 5: Interviews, Survey Methods, and Questionnaire Design

 **Summary**: In Unit 5, we delved into interviews, survey methods, and questionnaire design.
 We explored the intricacies of conducting in-depth interviews as a qualitative research method and the importance of surveys as a quantitative data collection tool.
 We distinguished between surveys and questionnaires, understanding that a questionnaire is a tool used within a survey to gather data.
 Additionally, we discussed pre-testing and post-testing methods to provide a comprehensive “before-and-after” analysis.
 This unit emphasized the effective design and implementation of these methods to ensure accurate data collection and analysis.